 If your code doesn’t use lesshat.less, then this won’t pertain to your issue probably.
 In my work on https://draftorpass.com, I had an issue with CSS rendering on our lobby page in the newest version of OS X and iOS.
 The problem only showed itself in Safari.
 Safari was reporting various issues with parts of the CSS, but none of that was even related to the issue.
-After four hours of trying various things, I decided to run our main CSS file through csslint.net.
+After four hours of trying various things social media marketing, I decided to run our main CSS file through csslint.net.
 The very first error lead me straight to the root of the issue.
 There was an unexpected semi-colon.

 Safari is way more picky than most other major browsers.
 Chrome, IE, and Firefox all just ignored this issue.
 I’m not sure how much I like this strict behavior of Safari.
 In the last couple of months it has caused me two issues that were hard to track down.
 I remember a few years ago, IE was the browser that seemed hard to get right.
 Now it seems that Safari is the biggest nuisance.